 Industry Analysis & Industry Trends

-The Interior Designers industry has been anything but rosy over the past five years; nevertheless, the industry managed to grow marginally over the period.
-However, the industry will experience rosier conditions over the five years to 2019.
+The Interior Designers industry has been anything but consistent over the past five years.
+Nevertheless, the industry managed to grow marginally over the period.
+However, the industry will experience marginally better conditions over the five years to 2021.
 The housing market is expected to improve strongly, yielding growth for residential interior designers as existing home sales and housing starts make up ground over the five-year period.
 Meanwhile, high corporate profit will enable companies to expand and remodel, leading to improved nonresidential construction and greater demand for commercial interior designers... purchase to read more